mamariomiamo/docu-trial/docs/research/calibration/calibration-target-params.md

 ---
 hide_title: true
-sidebar_label: Multi-Camera Calibration
+sidebar_label: Calibration Targets & Params
 ---

-# Multi-Camera Calibration
+# Calibration Targets & Params

-What would be done in this tutorial:
-- Prepare calibration target config file - `./april_5x5.yaml`

-Optionally:
-- Prepare imu config file - `./imu.yaml`

-## TL; NR (Calibration Procedures)
+In order for the calibration to run, we need to at least define the target's parameter, for example a `april_5x5.yaml` file.

-## Calibration Target
+## Our Calibration Target

 It is strongly recommended to use Aprilgrid as the calibration target as